petrknap/trunk/projects/petrknap.github.io/_drafts/how-to-create-symfony-app-independent-bundle.md

 # Create easily modifiable configuration

-When you are ready to use *test first* strategy you need to create configuration.
+When you are ready to use *test-driven development* you need to create configuration.

 > For simple configuration settings, rely on the default parameters entry of the Symfony configuration.